zonemaster/zonemaster-gui/docs/TranslationGuide.md

 In the Apache example configuration, `zonemaster.conf-example`, update the rewrite rules and conditions to add the new language.

-Identify the three places in `zonemaster.conf-exampel` where there is a list of language codes.
+Identify the three places in `zonemaster.conf-example` where there is a list of language codes.
 Currently you will find `da|en|es|fi|fr|nb|sv`.
 Add the two-letter code of the new language following the same pattern.
 Preserve the alphabetical order of the language codes.